General Engineering Schools in Pennsylvania

 There are 33 colleges in Pennsylvania that offer engineering degrees.
 Learn about the most popular 10 below:

-Students who attend this private institution pay an average net price of $21,537.
-The full-time teacher rate is 97%.
-It takes the average student 4.15 years to graduate.
+The 3.40% student loan default rate is lower than average.
+This private institution charges an average net price of $26,937.
+It takes the average student 4.08 years to graduate.

 General Engineering Careers in PA

 Some of the careers engineering majors go into include:

 Related Majors in Pennsylvania

 Below are some popular majors in the state that are similar to engineering.

 Explore Major by State